cao-jacky/personal_portfolio/docs/index.md

 I previously worked as a computer science researcher at the University of Helsinki, the University of Oulu, and at the Norwegian University of Science and Technology.

 I am originally from Manchester, UK, but I have also lived in Durham, UK where I completed an integrated master's degree in physics at Durham University.
-I came to Finland in 2019, firstly to Oulu, and then later moved to Vantaa, where I now reside.
+After that, I came to Finland in 2019, firstly to Oulu, and then later moved to Vantaa in 2023, where I now reside.

 Tervetuloa minun kotisivulle!
 Bienvenue sur mon site !
 Welcome to my website!